kasparsd/limit-login-attempts/readme.txt

 Tags: login, security, authentication
 Requires at least: 2.8
 Tested up to: 3.0.1
-Stable tag: 1.5.2
+Stable tag: 1.6.0

 Limit rate of login attempts for each IP.
-Also protect new user registration, password resets and more.
+Additional security for new user registrations, password resets and more.

 == Description ==

 THIS IS A BETA VERSION!

+Additional security features for many parts of user handling: login, signup, password reset and more.

 Limit the number of login attempts possible both through normal login as well as using auth cookies.